Services turnover index overview

 Main statistical findings

-Between 2000 and 2008 the turnover of European service industries (as covered by the STS regulation) expanded on a relatively steady growth path.
-A rapid decline set in after the second quarter of 2008 (in the euro area already one quarter earlier) and within a year turnover in the EU-27 declined by 12 %.
-In the third quarter of 2009 a steady recovery set in and the latest data (third quarter 2011) indicate that the pre-crisis level has already been regained for the EU-27 (Figure 1).
-Since around mid-2011, the level of service turnover has remained almost unchanged.
+Between 2000 and 2008 the turnover of European service industries (as covered by the STS regulation, see below) expanded on a relatively steady growth path.
+A rapid decline set in after the second quarter of 2008 and within a year and a quarter the service turnover index for the EU-28 declined by more than 8 percentage points.
+With the last quarter of 2009 a relatively steady recovery set in which – despite some stagnation in 2012.
+A slightly stronger increase can be noted for the whole European Union as in opposition to the Euro area countries only.

-Table 1 provides a breakdown of the development (growth rates) of the service turnover in the Member States of the EU and also for Croatia and Turkey.
-In 2009 all EU Member States experienced a decline in services, in many countries the negative rates of change even reached double-digit level (in the Baltic countries negative rates even surpassed -20 %).
-In Estonia, Ireland, Spain, and Latvia service turnover already began to decline in 2008.
+Table 1 provides a breakdown of the development (annual rates of change) of the service turnover in the Member States of the EU and also for Turkey.
+In 2009 all EU Member States with the exceptions of Hungary and Poland experienced a decline in services; in many countries the negative rates of change even reached double-digit level.
+In Estonia, Ireland, Spain, and Malta service turnover already began to decline in 2008.

-In most countries the indicator of service turnover peaked at the third quarter of 2008 and reached a low about one year later.
+In most countries the indicator of service turnover peaked around the third quarter of 2008 and reached a low about one year later.
 Afterwards service turnover in most countries recovered again relatively steadily.
-Most countries have already reached or even surpassed their pre-crisis levels.
-Special developments can be observed in Greece were the level of turnover has steadily declined since 2008 and in Poland where the crisis only caused a rather shallow dip in the development of service turnover.
+Many countries have already reached or even surpassed their pre-crisis levels.

 Data sources, aggregation and availability